 Apply for admission (new applicants only) »

-Apply (for free) for Federal Student Aid (FAFSA) is used to determine financial aid eligibility.
+Complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is used to determine financial aid eligibility.
 Application deadline is April 1 each year.
 Using the IRS Data Retrieval Process can significantly reduce the time it takes to complete the FAFSA process.

 - School Code for filing the FAFSA: 008815